 The AAAS Leadership Seminar in Science and Technology Policy is a "crash course" in science and technology (S&T) policy, designed for those who need to know how S&T policy works.
-It is modeled after the highly acclaimed orientation program that AAAS provides for its new S&T Policy Fellows each fall, but distills the key material into 4 1/2 days instead of two weeks.
-Space is limited to only 30 to 35 participants ‐ the small group setting provides an ideal opportunity to learn about the challenges and solutions of S&T policy from the experts.
-Join AAAS to learn firsthand from key people in S&T policy, in settings ranging from Capitol Hill to White House staff offices.
+It is modeled after the highly acclaimed orientation program that AAAS provides for its new S&T Policy Fellows each fall, but distills the key material into 4 days instead of two weeks.
+Space is limited to only 50 participants ‐ the small group setting provides an ideal opportunity to learn about the challenges and solutions of S&T policy from the experts.
+Join AAAS to learn firsthand from key people in S&T policy, in an all-new virtual setting.

 Who should attend?

 Anyone who needs or wants to know how S&T policy works at both macro and micro levels ‐ scientists and engineers, administrators, and managers in any sector (industry, academia, or government).
 Specifically, this includes federal grant recipients and managers, industrial R&D managers, agency program managers, association officials, public affairs or government affairs specialists, science diplomats, and others.